juanmnl/redui-jm-theme/README.md

 # Redui-jm Syntax Theme

-A nice readable syntax theme for atom and the redeye-ui theme
+A soft readable syntax theme for Atom and the ONE DARK UI theme

 ## Screen